 - Application for mortgages

 - Management of mortgages

+- Management of overdue amounts

 - Financial transactions

+- Supply chain integration (including slicing)

+- IT Controls

 2.17 Leverage

 Leveraged financing is the method with which the Manager increases the position of the Fund by using borrowed cash to acquire extra mortgages thus creating leverage.
 The Fund generally does not use leverage, although leverage can arise to a limited extent when entering into loans or in the situation of a negative cash balance.